KatePaulauskas/watch-store/README.md

      <details>

      <summary>Tasks</summary>

-     - Design and implement product option selectors (e.g., dropdowns, radio buttons) using HTML, CSS, and Bootstrap for a responsive layout.
+     - Design and implement product quantity selector
-     - Ensure the quantity selector is intuitive and user-friendly.
+     - Ensure the quantity selector is intuitive and user-friendly
      - Integrate the selection functionality in Django models and views to capture and process the selected attributes and quantity.
      - Test the selection functionality to ensure the options and quantity are accurately captured and processed.
      - Validate the visual appeal and responsiveness of the product option selectors across different devices.